 - Excellent use of face detection to accurately expose faces

 - Overall, the best zoom we’ve tested

 - Best Bokeh we’ve seen in a mobile device, but still room for improvement

 - Best exposure of any Apple device, but still not industry-leading

 - Very good color rendering under almost all lighting condtions

 - Color cast in low and indoor (tungsten) lighting

 - Visible noise in low-light conditions

-A note about image formats for this review: The iPhone 8 and 8 Plus record photographs in the DCI-P3 colorspace, which their displays also use.
+A note about image formats for this review: The iPhones 8, 8 Plus and X record photographs in the DCI-P3 colorspace, which their displays also use.
 DCI-P3 is newer and larger than the sRGB color space that most devices use and most web browsers assume.
 So to ensure that the images we used in the review display properly on a wide variety of browsers and devices, we converted the originals from DCI-P3 to sRGB using Photoshop (which is why the published test photos show Photoshop as the creator).
 This can slightly reduce the richness of color in some cases from what you would see when viewing the original images on a DCI-P3-calibrated display with appropriate software.
 We also captured the original images using the new HEIF (High-Efficiency Image Format), but then converted them to very high-quality JPEGs for viewing in standard browsers and image editing software.
 (HEIF is very similar to JPEG, but provides better compression for similar image quality, so the conversion makes the sample image file sizes larger than they were when shot.)
 Please note, however, that unlike our test images, some of the comparison photos used in this review were shot in JPEG and used as-is for illustrative purposes, and were not used to compute scores.